TRAILab/STaR/CODaDATA.md

 ## 1. Download the CODa Dataset

-NaVQA is built on the **CODa** dataset.
-Follow the official [CODa download instructions](https://amrl.cs.utexas.edu/coda/download.html) to install the CODa toolkit and download the dataset.
+NaVQA is built on the **CODa (UT Campus Object Dataset)**, a large-scale real-world robotics dataset collected on the **University of Texas at Austin campus** using a mobile robot platform (Husky).
+It contains synchronized multimodal sensor data (RGB images, 3D LiDAR, IMU, and global poses) captured across **mixed indoor and outdoor environments**, making it well suited for long-horizon navigation and embodied AI research.
+Check the official [CODa download instructions](https://amrl.cs.utexas.edu/coda/download.html) for more details.

 ### Install the CODa Toolkit